scikit-hep/histbook/README.rst

 Getting started
 ---------------

-Install histbook, pandas, and your choice of ipyvega/Altair/VegaScope (above).
+Install histbook and pandas.
+If you'll be using a Jupyter Notebook, install ipyvega.
+If you'll be using a bare Python terminal, install VegaScope.
+If you'll be using JupyterLab, no visualization library is necessary.

 .. code-block:: bash

-    pip install histbook pandas vega altair vegascope --user
+    pip install histbook pandas vega vegascope --user   # "vega" is ipyvega

-Then start a Jupyter Notebook (ipyvega or Altair), JupyterLab (Altair), or Python prompt (VegaScope),
+Then start your environment to get a Python prompt.

 .. code-block:: python